 Suffice to say, the litigation process surrounding a car accident lawsuit is not always the quickest or the easiest to follow.
 Even so, it is a process you’ll need to keep a close eye on if you want to obtain a successful outcome from your case.

 Your personal injury attorney can help you keep track of your case’s timeline through every step.
 That’s why it is important to hire the best to represent you both in and out of court.
-If you live in the Philadelphia, PA, area, that means calling the Law Offices of Joel J. Kofsky.
+If you live in the Philadelphia, PA, area, that means calling Philly Injury Law.
 Their team of skilled litigators is committed to helping accident victims like you obtain quality legal representation at an affordable price.